Winnipeg River

-The Winnipeg River is a Canadian river that flows roughly northwest from Lake of the Woods in the province of Ontario to Lake Winnipeg in Manitoba.
+Winnipeg River is a Canadian river that flows roughly northwest from Lake of the Woods in the province of Ontario to Lake Winnipeg in Manitoba.
 This river is 235 km long from the Norman Dam in Kenora to its mouth at Lake Winnipeg.
 Its watershed is 106500 km2 in area, mainly in Canada.
 About 29000 km2 of the watershed is in northern Minnesota, United States.

 The Winnipeg River watershed was the southeasternmost portion of the land granted in 1670 to the Hudson's Bay Company.
 The portion in Canada corresponds roughly to the land deeded to Canada in Treaty 3, signed in 1873 by Her Majesty's treaty commissioners and the First Nation chiefs at Northwest Angle on the Lake of the Woods.
 The river's name means "murky water" in Cree.

 This river route was used by natives for thousands of years before European contact.
 French and English colonists also began to use the river in order to reach First Nations for the fur trade, with trade interactions for hundreds of years.
 It is the only major water route between what is now Ontario and southern Manitoba that was easily navigable by canoe.
 The Red River route was much farther south and had a longer portage.
 La Vérendrye was one of the first explorers to establish fur trade forts near the First Nations camps along the river.

 The river section through Whiteshell Provincial Park has many petroforms near the Whiteshell River forks where the two rivers meet.
 These petroforms are an ancient reminder of the importance of the area for native travel, trade, ceremonies, harvesting, and settlements.

+Since 1906 the river has been an important source of hydroelectric power to the city of Winnipeg.